josephagen77/JosephYazilimStaj_SAUUZEM/README.md

 # MiniLMS AI

-AI destekli Learning Management System (LMS)

-ASP.NET Core MVC tabanlı, Gemini AI ve Qdrant Vector Database kullanan akıllı öğrenme yönetim sistemi.
+MiniLMS AI is an intelligent Learning Management System (LMS) built with ASP.NET Core MVC.
+The platform enables teachers to create and manage courses, lessons, and educational materials, while allowing students to enroll in courses and access learning content through a modern web interface.

+The project integrates Google Gemini AI and Qdrant Vector Database to provide AI-powered features such as document summarization, semantic search, and intelligent question answering.
+Course materials are automatically processed, converted into vector embeddings, and indexed for fast and context-aware information retrieval.

+The primary goal of this project is to demonstrate modern backend development practices by combining clean architecture principles, AI technologies, and vector search into a scalable educational platform.

 ## Project Overview